ahayman/ahayman.github.io/_posts/2021-07-19-the-wandering-inn.md

 [Amazon Kindle Series](https://www.amazon.com/dp/B07YH9X7V7)
 [Patreon Page](https://www.patreon.com/user?u=4240617)

 _I don't usually do this, but since The Wandering Inn is free to read (on their website), I would ask you to consider supporting Pirateaba on Patreon if you enjoy their series.
-You can support them by buying their e-books (and I did) but their main income comes from supporters._
+You can support them by buying their ebooks but if you continue beyond that, I would urge you to support them on Patreon._

 [^1]: Which I don't use nearly as much as I'd thought because I always have my phone in hand whereas I must actually remove my ass from my seat to go get my kindle.
 But hey, still, kindle apps sync, and the website does not.
 I really wish it would, though.
 I've had some thought to manually copy each chapter from each volume of the series into a doc I can convert into an ebook using Calibri or something.
 It just that it _sounds_ like a lot of work.
 Still...
 [^2]: He?
 She?
 I don't know, and it doesn't really matter in any meaningful sense.
-However, I've gotten the impression it's something of a mystery, maybe?
-I didn't spend any time trying to figure it out, but I would be surprised if the writer were male.
-There are scenes and even whole chapters that deal with subjects that would not occur to most of the male species on our planet, with the possible exception of some of the more conscientious married men.
+I've gotten the impression they prefer "they", and so that's what I use.
 [^3]: FYI, A 'beat' is a short scene set alongside the dialog.
 It almost always (and probably should always) feature the person speaking.
 As such, it's a way to avoid the "he/she said" tags by replacing them with (usually) more visual action.
 [^4]: I made this up; it's not a line from the book.
 It _could_ be, though.
 Really.
 Some of the foreshadowing is almost that bad.
 [^5]: Or click into the next chapter?
 [Sigh] I really hate not having this on the kindle.